• Gluten-Free Recipes

 • Proper Storage

-• Beginner friendly.
-Just like my version of the classic no-knead bread, this cinnamon raisin no-knead bread could hardly be easier to put together.
-So, if you are new to bread-making, don't worry!
+• Beginner-friendly.
+The genius of the no-knead method is that it's accessible to bakers of any level.
+If you are new to gluten-free bread-making or bread-making in general, don't worry!
 I promise you will be able to easily make this loaf.

-• Rustic charm.
-I love the rustic appearance of this loaf—it's not a sandwich loaf but more in the style of a sourdough round loaf (my very favorite form of bread to bake).
+• Rustic.
+I love the rustic appearance of this loaf.
+It's not baked as a sandwich loaf but in the style of a sourdough round (my very favorite form of bread to bake).
+This means it's forgiving and meant to look like an artisan bakery loaf.

 Ingredients You'll Need